 Features: Real-world video routes, augmented reality (AR), structured workouts, power-based training

 If you are looking for realism in your ride, ROUVY stands out from the pack with its use of real video footage combined with AR, making you feel like you’re actually riding iconic routes around the world.
-It offers an extensive library of over 1500 routes and structured workouts and syncs with most smart trainers.
+It offers an extensive library of thousands of routes and structured workouts, and it syncs with most smart trainers.
 If you prefer realistic routes over gamified landscapes, this one’s for you.
-ROUVY is partners with IRONMAN and is the only app to let cyclists train on IRONMAN bike courses, making it ideal for triathletes getting race-ready for their upcoming event.
-The Fulgaz app is also part of the ROUVY group with a similar video experience but without the AR - so ideal for cycling purists.
+As the official digital sports platform of IRONMAN, ROUVY is the only app to let cyclists train on virtual versions of official IRONMAN bike courses, making it ideal for triathletes getting race-ready for their upcoming event.
+The Fulgaz app, which is part of the ROUVY group, boasts a similar video experience, but without the AR – so it’s ideal for cycling purists.

 Pros: